ISL 2020-21: Robbie Fowler - East Bengal are getting close to where we want to be | Goal.com

 "The plan is to go out and score in every game.
 We had plenty of shots.
 Some days it goes for you, some days it doesn't.
 Let's not get too carried away with the one game that we have not scored in.
 I think we are a team who creates [a lot of] chances and eventually, those chances will turn into goals," he said.

-The former Brisbane Roar boss stressed on closing down on Mumbai City's good qualities while counting on his boys to put the derby defeat behind them.
+The former Brisbane Roar boss was all praise for Sergio Lobera's Mumbai City but is counting on his team to secure full points.

 "Whenever you get beaten, you can't wait for the next game to try and rectify that.
 I hope the result isn't behind the players (on the players' minds).
 What can happen now is you can turn that disappointment (of the derby defeat) into joy by producing a better result," Fowler continued.

 "I think when we analyse Mumbai and we look at the manager (Sergio Lobera) and what he achieved last year, it was fantastic.
-He's signed a lot of players from his old club (FC Goa) and they were champions of the overall league last season.
-It's the same for every team - you have to show absolute respect to them.
-We will try and put in a performance that we can be proud of.
+He's signed a lot of players from his old club (FC Goa) and they were champions of the league last season.
+It's the same for every team - you have to show absolute respect for them.
+We will try and put in a performance that we can be proud of."

 The 45-year-old turned it all down to the lack of preparation time as compared to the other teams and expects East Bengal to find their identity sooner than later.